See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

 Before 3D OCT volumes (C-scans) can be interpreted in world coordinates, the pixel-to-millimeter scale must be determined.
 To estimate lateral and axial scaling factors, we scan fiducial markers of known dimensions placed at the OCT focal plane.
 To register the OCT frame to the robot end-effector, we estimate the transformation $T^{EE}_{OCT}$ using the $AX = XB$ formulation~\cite{tsai2003versatile,ma2025geometry}.
 For any robot orientation, $i$, the matrix, $^{(i)}T^{\mathrm{world}}_{EE}T^{EE}_{OCT} {}^{(i)}T^{OCT}_{\mathrm{marker}}$, is constant as it relates a point in a stationary frame relative to the calibration pattern to its coordinates in the world frame.
 Hence, obtaining multiple values of $T^{\mathrm{world}}_{EE}$ and $T^{OCT}_{\mathrm{marker}}$ and rearranging them into $A$ and $B$ matrices provides an estimate of $X=T^{EE}_{OCT}$ \cite{tsai2003versatile}.

-While the $T^{\mathrm{world}}_{EE}$ matrix is easily obtained from robot joint angles and forward kinematics, Our method for estimating the $T^{OCT}_{\mathrm{marker}}$ matrix uses a two-dot calibration board paralleling \cite{ma2025geometry} (Fig.~\ref{fig:calibration_error}).
+While the $T^{\mathrm{world}}_{EE}$ matrix is easily obtained from forward kinematics, our method for estimating the $T^{OCT}_{\mathrm{marker}}$ matrix uses a two-dot calibration board paralleling \cite{ma2025geometry}.
 We define the stationary ``marker'' frame by denoting the vector between the two dots as the $+X$ axis, while the vector orthogonal to the marker plane is denoted as the $+Z$ axis.
-The $+Y$ axis can then be obtained from a cross product operation between the two vectors.
-From knowing these axes in the OCT frame, the OCT to marker transformation can be obtained ($T^{OCT}_{\mathrm{marker}}$).
+The $+Y$ axis can then be obtained from a cross product between the two vectors, which allows us to construct the OCT to marker transformation ($T^{OCT}_{\mathrm{marker}}$).